Alex-Chenet/Excel_Project_Data_Jobs/Project_2-Analysis/README.md

 ## Introduction

-As a current job seeker i saw it fitting to show my ability to explore and show data for the most optimal jobs and skills in the data scinence job market.
+As a current job seeker i saw it fitting to show my ability to explore and show data for the most optimal jobs and skills in the data science job market.
 I set out to understand what skills top employers request and what salary would I can expect for these skills.

 ### Questions to Analyze